Name

 Results

 The team enjoyed a golden age during the 1950s when it was renamed Budapesti Honvéd SE and became the Hungarian Army team.
-The club's top players from this era, Ferenc Puskás, Sándor Kocsis, József Bozsik, Zoltán Czibor, and Gyula Grosics helped the club win the Hungarian League four times during the 1950s and also formed the nucleus of the legendary Hungarian national team team popularly known as the Mighty Magyars.
+The club's top players from this era, Ferenc Puskás, Sándor Kocsis, József Bozsik, Zoltán Czibor, and Gyula Grosics helped the club win the Hungarian League four times during the 1950s and also formed the nucleus of the legendary Hungary national team popularly known as the Mighty Magyars.

-During the 1980s and early 1990s the club enjoyed another successful period, winning a further eight Hungarian League titles.
+During the 1980s and early 1990s, the club enjoyed another successful period, winning a further eight Hungarian League titles.
 They also won league and cup doubles in 1985 and 1989.
-In 1991 the club was renamed Kispest Honvéd FC and adopted its current name in 2003.
+In 1991, the club was renamed Kispest Honvéd FC and adopted its current name in 2003.

-When the club was originally formed in 1909 it also organised teams that competed in fencing, cycling, gymnastics, wrestling, athletics, boxing and tennis.
-Later the Honvéd family was extended to include a water polo team, now known as Groupama Honvéd, a 33-times basketball-champion team and a handball team that were European Champions in 1982.
+When the club was originally formed in 1909, it also organised teams that competed in fencing, cycling, gymnastics, wrestling, athletics, boxing, and tennis.
+Later, the Honvéd family was extended to include a water polo team, now known as Groupama Honvéd, a 33-times basketball-champion team and a handball team that were European Champions in 1982.

 Team Members

-= Player Contract years remaining
+percentage bar = Player Contract years remaining

-Showing 0 to 2 (Total: 2)
+Showing 0 to 1 (Total: 1)

-Trophies
+Trophies search icon

-Fanart
+Fanart search icon

-Banner
+Banner no banner

 Other Links